 Once you arrive at the top of Mount Srd’s peak, you’ll be greeted by a terrace that overlooks the city and provides 360-degree views.
 Nearby, there’s also the highly-rated Panorama Restaurant and Bar, so take your time to enjoy the view and grab some lunch if there’s available seating.

-Because of the view and high-quality food, this restaurant is extremely popular, so we recommend booking well in advance if you can.
-But you’re more than welcome to see if you can grab a table the day-of!
+Because of the view and high-quality food, this restaurant is trendy, so we recommend booking well in advance if you can.
+But you’re more than welcome to see if you can grab a table the day of.

 13. Elaphiti Islands